NISH1001/mind-cave/_posts/2020-08-15-clock-strikes-12.markdown

 ### The clock strikes 12.
 You just passed (or happened to) high school.
 Maybe you failed.
 That's okay!
-Now, you have no fucking clue about your life tangled with aimlessness.
-"What the fuck I am supposed to do now?", you question to yourself.
+Now, you have no fucking clue about your life tangled with aimlessness. **"What the fuck I am supposed to do now?"**, you question to yourself.
 You try for engineering.
 Perhaps, you try for some other education standards set on default values in the menu.
 Anyway you proceed.
 So, cheers to that.

 ### The clocks strikes 12.
 You are in.
 You are at new premise of 'education', excited and fearful at the same time.
-You think, "maybe it's what I have wanted...".
+You think, **"maybe it's what I have wanted..."**.
 Confused, you are.
 Nervousness kicks in.
 Time passes by oscillating here and there.

 ### The clocks strikes 12.
 Crisis kicks in.